CyberDogFK/my-taxi-service/README.md

 > mvn package

 After this, you need to run this on the server.
-You can use tomcat, or every server that you like.
+You can use tomcat, or any server that you like.